Rasharkin: History

+Pre-history

+Craigs Dolmen, situated three miles north of Rasharkin, is a megalithic passage tomb featuring a big capstone on seven upright stones.

+Early modern history
-Historically Rasharkin was also spelt as Rosharkin and Rosarkin.

-It lay within the barony of Kilconway that belonged to the MacDonnells in the 17th century.
+Historically Rasharkin, also spelt as 'Rosharkin' and 'Rosarkin', lay within the barony of Kilconway.
+This barony was controlled by the MacDonnell family in the 17th century.

-Rasharkin also has a rich history and features in Ballymoney's involvement in the Irish Rebellion of 1798.

-Presbyterians and Catholics in the area were active in the United Irishmen.
-An account of a member of the Rasharkin yeomanry in 1865 states that "at a meeting of sixty five persons held for the formation of a rebel club in Rasharkin, the first resolution moved and passed on the occasion commenced as follows :
+In the period Irish Rebellion of 1798, a number of guns were reportedly robbed from a house in Rasharkin by a local member of the United Irishmen.
+Presbyterians and Catholics in the area were reputedly active in the United Irishmen and an account of a member of the Rasharkin yeomanry in 1865 states that "at a meeting of sixty five persons held for the formation of a rebel club in Rasharkin".
+A resolution moved and passed at one such meeting was that:

-"Seeing that the prophecies of Peyden and Rhymer and all the old prophecies are now fulfilling and that the days of tyranny are numbered in accordance therewith and that the time for independence and equality in Ireland is now arrived we do hereby unite."
+"Seeing that the prophecies of Peyden and Rhymer and all the old prophecies are now fulfilling and that the days of tyranny are numbered in accordance therewith and that the time for independence and equality in Ireland is now arrived we do hereby unite".

 The Troubles

-A total of 3 people were killed in the village of Rasharkin during the period known as The Troubles.
-John McFadden, a member of the Royal Ulster Constabulary (RUC), and Robert Irvine, a member of the Royal Irish Regiment (RIR), were killed by the Irish Republican Army (IRA) on separate occasions.
-Gerard Casey was a member of the Irish Republican Army (IRA), and was killed by the Ulster Freedom Fighters (UFF).
+Three people were killed in the village of Rasharkin during the period of The Troubles (1960s–1998).
+John McFadden, a member of the Royal Ulster Constabulary (RUC), and Robert Irvine, a member of the Royal Irish Regiment (RIR), were killed by the Irish Republican Army (IRA) in separate incidents in 1983 and 1992.
+Gerard Casey, a member of the Irish Republican Army (IRA), was killed by the Ulster Freedom Fighters (UFF) in 1989.